 Some patients, especially those with relatively small breasts and minimal sagging, may be candidates for modified procedures requiring less extensive incisions.
 One such procedure is the “doughnut (or concentric) mastopexy,” in which circular incisions are made around the areola, and a doughnut-shaped area of skin is removed.

 After Your Surgery

-After your breast lift in Encino CA, you’ll wear an elastic bandage or a surgical bra over gauze dressings.
+After your breast lift, you’ll wear an elastic bandage or a surgical bra over gauze dressings.
 Your breasts will be bruised, swollen, and uncomfortable for a day or two, but the pain shouldn’t be severe.
 Any discomfort you do feel can be relieved with medications prescribed by your surgeon.